quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the default port for HTTP/3 {{QUIC-HTTP}} is UDP port 443, analogous to HTTP/1.1 or HTTP/2 over TLS over TCP.

+Additionally, Application-Layer Version Negotiation {{?RFC7301}} permits the client and server to negotiate which of several protocols will be used on a given connection.
+Therefore, multiple applications might be supported on a single UDP port based on the ALPN token offered.
+Applications using QUIC should register an ALPN token for use in the TLS handshake.

 Applications could define an alternate endpoint discovery mechanism to allow the usage of ports other than the default.
-For example, HTTP/3 ({{Sections 3.2 and 3.3 of QUIC-HTTP}}) specifies the use of HTTP Alternative Services for an HTTP origin to advertise the availability of an equivalent HTTP/3 endpoint on a certain UDP port by using the "h3" ALPN token {{?RFC7301}}.
+For example, HTTP/3 ({{Sections 3.2 and 3.3 of QUIC-HTTP}}) specifies the use of HTTP Alternative Services for an HTTP origin to advertise the availability of an equivalent HTTP/3 endpoint on a certain UDP port by using the "h3" ALPN token.
 Note that HTTP/3's ALPN token ("h3") identifies not only the version of the application protocol, but also the version of QUIC itself; this approach allows unambiguous agreement between the endpoints on the protocol stack in use.